 The Unicode 6.1 specification has 24,428 records in the database, however no single preinstalled font on OS X can render all of them.
 In fact, even when taken as a whole, OS X does not have font glyphs to render them all, and installing a 3rd party Unicode font is needed to get full coverage (GNU Unifont is common and free).

-To deal with this, most operating systems use fallback behavior, they first try to render a character with the default or user selected font, and then cycle through other installed fonts until they either find a suitable glyph, or use the Last Resort font, or give up entirely, which tends to look like a question mark or a black box.
+To deal with this, most operating systems use fallback behavior: they first try to render a character with the default or user selected font, and then cycle through other installed fonts until they either find a suitable character glyph, or use the Last Resort font, or give up entirely, which tends to look like a question mark or a black box.

 The goal there is to not have the interface “lying” to the user, if you select a specific font, but then Codepoints allows a character to be rendered by something else, it would be misleading.